MaximumOctopus/Xinorbis/README.md

 Database functions are not going to be part of the initial release.

+2026/08/16

+I think all of the original code (except for the database (folder history) stuff and a few other small random things) has now been rewritten in C++.
+The CategoryBar replacement has also been written (it's called XIceCream and it looks great).
+I put together a new to-do list of 88 items, which is now <20 (though most of these are grid- or folder history-related).

+Although the code is written, there are still holes in the logic regarding updating the UI (etc.) because I've altered the way a lot of this works (or removed it entirely so I can rewrite it as I test) and I'm planning on making a lot more changes.

+I'm going to spend the next week or two testing and bug fixing.
+See you soon!

 2026/08/07

 Most of the original Delphi code has been rewritten in C++ (excluding the Folder History database functions, but they're going to be based on the FolderScanUltra code).
 There are still a few functions and dialogs to finish, but the majority of stage 1 is done.